-Buildings located at the entrance to the neighbourhood provide opportunities to emphasize a sense of entry to the Hamlet of Glen Williams.
+Buildings located at the entrance to the neighbourhood provide opportunities to emphasize a sense of entry.
 Gateway lots create a first impression of the community, setting the tone.
-Their design should address the high level of public exposure from the street as well as from the Wildwood Trail and reflect the architectural character of the community.
+Their design should address the high level of public exposure from the street and reflect the architectural character of the community.